 - Hackers employ malware to scan through the information stored on your device and reuse it to access other platforms passing as you

-- Avoid clicking on suspicious links and downloading anything you are not familiar with – said actions may initiate the instalment of malware onto your device
+- Avoid clicking on suspicious links and downloading anything you are not familiar with – said actions may initiate the installment of malware onto your device

 - Another type of malware to be wary of is ransomware – this is where fraudsters manage to attack, lock and encrypt the files belonging to the victim, thereafter demanding ransom for their return.

-For more information on how to secure your Saxo account, please read the following article.
+For more information on how to secure your Saxo Bank account, please read the following article.